Accessible Bathroom Plumbing: ADA Compliance & Aging-in-Place Design

 Two plumbing upgrades that are small in cost but enormous in impact:

-Pressure-balancing valves automatically maintain water temperature within ±2°F regardless of pressure changes elsewhere in the home — such as when a toilet flushes.
-This prevents dangerous scalding bursts, which are a serious risk for users who have limited mobility and can't quickly move away from hot water.
+Pressure-balancing valves automatically maintain water temperature within ±3.6°F regardless of pressure changes elsewhere in the home, such as when a toilet flushes.
+Under the 2024 Uniform Plumbing Code and IPC, all shower and tub-shower valves must be balanced-pressure, thermostatic, or combination valves listed to ASSE 1016 / ASME A112.1016 / CSA B125.16, with the high-limit stop adjusted so delivered water does not exceed 120°F. This prevents dangerous scalding bursts, which are a serious risk for users with limited mobility who can't quickly move away from hot water.

 Scald Prevention Is Critical